utdata/icj-class/static-apps/static-04.md

 - The next bit is _block page\_title_, which allows us to replace the default title, which we should do.
 Update the contents of that block with "The Ship's Log".
 - Next, we have the _block content_, which is the guts of our page.

-If we look at the part of the page with the authors, you'll see a series of _for_ loops, _ifs_ and use of _variables_.
-This is a more complicated set up that is here as an example, but **we'll skip it** and go to the more simple version further down the page.
+If we look at the content within the first `<row>` of our index -- the part of the page with the authors -- you'll see a series of _for_ loops, _ifs_ and use of _variables_.
+This is an example of the kind of complex templateting logic we can get into, but **we'll skip it** and go to the more simple version further down the page.
 Just know that the data for this part is stored in `project.config.json`, one of two places we can pull data from.

+- Go ahead and delete the entire row that has the Headline, author, etc.

-Instead, let's look at the list further below that shows a series of books:
+Now, look into the next rwo for the list that on the site now shows a list of books:

 ```html
 <ul>